-Staff finds that the proposal generally meets the guidelines of the Comprehensive Plan and requirements of the Land Development Code.
-No waivers or variances are being requested.
+Staff finds that the proposal generally meets the guidelines of the Comprehensive Plan and requirements of the Land Development Code with the exception of the requested waiver.
+The waiver has been adequately justified and meets the standard of review.

 TECHNICAL REVIEW